 UN Special Procedures, often seen as the ‘jewel in the crown’ of the international human rights system, face serious challenges.
 A significant rise in the number and scope of mandates, together with a drop in the resources made available, have led to political tensions that create uncertainties in terms of sustainability and future effectiveness.

-Since the Human Rights Council was established there has been a huge increase in the number of resolutions adopted by the body (from around 30 in 2006 to over 100 in 2012).
-This represents a significant drain on resources and yet, to date, there has been no analysis of what this trend means, whether it has resulted in better human rights protection on the ground, whether it is sustainable, and what steps can be taken to make UN human rights resolutions more effective.
+Since the Human Rights Council was established there has been a huge increase in the number of resolutions adopted by the UN body (from around 30 in 2006 to over 100 in 2012).
+This represents a significant drain on resources and yet, to date, there has been no analysis of what this trend means, whether it has resulted in better human rights protection on the ground; whether it is sustainable; and what steps can be taken to make UN human rights resolutions more effective.

-This project therefore looks to record and analyse trends vis-à-vis Council resolutions, make sense of those trends and predict future changes.
-It will analyse the different models of resolutions, what tools they use to promote human rights (e.g. commissioning OHCHR reports, convening panel debates in the Council) and whether different resolutions are designed to have an impact on the ground.
-The URG seeks to provide policy advice for making the development of Council resolutions more sustainable and more effective in the future.
+This project therefore aimed to record and analyse trends vis-à-vis Council resolutions, make sense of those trends, and predict future changes.
+It analysed the different models of resolutions, what tools they use to promote human rights (e.g. commissioning OHCHR reports, convening panel debates in the Council) and whether different resolutions are designed to have an impact on the ground.
+With this project, the URG sought to provide policy advice for making the development of Council resolutions more sustainable and more effective in the future.

-The system of communicating with international human rights mechanisms has evolved steadily over many decades.
+The system of communicating with the international human rights mechanisms has evolved steadily over many decades.
 Today, the system is highly complex and lacks proper coordination.
 There are serious questions as to its accessibility for people on the ground and as to its effectiveness in actually helping people.

 The creation of the Universal Periodic Review (UPR), a system of peer review under which the human rights record of every state is scrutinised by the international community, was one of the major innovation of the Human Rights Council.
 As we approach the end of the UPR’s second cycle, it is important to review the mechanism’s achievements and failures, understand the degree to which it has resulted in measurable improvements on the ground, and identify ways in which it can be improved in the future.